peytonju/team-5-spryntax/docs_developer.md

 - Local commands
     - npm start
-        - Runs "static-levels", installs needed node modules, and locally hosts the Express server locally.
+        - Runs "setup" and locally hosts the Express server locally.
 Prints the port number
-    - npm run static-levels
+    - npm run setup
-        - Builds static assets and moves them into the public directory
+        - Builds static assets and installs our NPM dependencies.
+Runs "static-build" and "npm install"
+    - npm run static-build
+        - Builds static assets.
+Runs "static-build-levels" and "static-tagged-levels".
+    - npm run static-build-levels
+        - Runs "jsonifier.js" under website_static_build_tools/alg_creator.
+This takes all algorithms and dumps them into a JSON.
+    - npm run static-tagged-levels
+        - Runs "extras.js" under website_static_build_tools/alg_extras.
+This creates attributes (citation, difficulty, algorithm type) for each algorithm and places it into 1 JSON.
+        - Note that this also creates a translation table for swapping between an algorithm's clean and unclean name (ex: "bubblesort" to "Bubble Sort").

 - PM2 commands
 These commands will work for any device, but it is advised to reserve PM2 for a server that will continually host the site.
 If you never run any of these (none of the local commands run these), they are completely irrelevant.